chromaui/chromatic-docs/src/content/ci/github-actions.md

 ### Outputs

 Chromatic's GitHub Action returns some information about your build in the form of outputs.
-The table below lists what's currently available:
+The table below lists what's currently available.
+Read the official [GitHub documentation](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#onworkflow_calloutputs) for more information about outputs.

 | Name                             | Type     | Description                                                                                                         |
 | -------------------------------- | -------- | ------------------------------------------------------------------------------------------------------------------- |